Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Related Work

-Various fairness measures have been proposed to facilitate the design of fair ML models, which can be generally divided into distributive and procedural fairness measures.
-Procedural fairness refers to the fairness of decision-making processes that lead to the outcomes, including feature-apriori fairness, feature-accuracy fairness, and feature-disparity fairness \citep{grgic2018beyond}.
-All of these are dependent on features and a set of users who view the corresponding features as fair ones, which may still introduce discrimination hidden in the data.
-Distributive fairness refers to the fairness of decision-making outcomes (predictions), including unconscious/unawareness fairness, group fairness, individual fairness, and counterfactual fairness.
-As the simplest, unawareness fairness means making predictions without explicitly using any protected sensitive attributes, which does not prevent biases that stem from the association between unprotected and protected attributes \citep{dwork2012fairness}.
-Group fairness usually focuses on statistical/demographic equality among groups defined by sensitive attributes, including but not limited to demographic parity, equality of opportunity, and predictive quality parity \citep{berk2021fairness,vzliobaite2017measuring,kleinberg2017inherent,corbett2017algorithmic,hardt2016equality,feldman2015certifying,kamishima2012enhancement,calders2010three}.
-In contrast, individual fairness is based on the principle that ``similar individuals should be evaluated or treated similarly,'' where similarity is measured by some certain distance between individuals while the specified distance also matters a lot \citep{joseph2016fairness,dwork2012fairness}.
-Besides, counterfactual fairness aims to explain the sources of discrimination and qualitative equity through causal interference tools \citep{nilforoshan2022causal,kusner2017counterfactual}.
+\paragraph{\bf Types of fairness measures} Various fairness measures have been proposed to facilitate the design of fair \gls{ml} models, which can be generally divided into distributive and procedural fairness measures.
+Procedural fairness concerns the fairness of decision-making processes, encompassing feature-apriori fairness, feature-accuracy fairness, and feature-disparity fairness \citep{grgic2018beyond}.
+These measures depend on features and user perceptions of fairness but may still introduce hidden biases within the data.
+Distributive fairness pertains to the fairness of decision-making outcomes (predictions), including unconscious/unawareness fairness, group fairness, individual fairness, and \gls{cff}.
+As the simplest, unawareness fairness means making predictions without explicitly using any protected \glspl{sa}, though it does not prevent biases linked to associations between unprotected and protected attributes \citep{dwork2012fairness}.
+Group fairness focuses on statistical/demographic equality among groups defined by \glspl{sa}, such as \gls{dp}, \gls{eo} \citep{hardt2016equality,haas2019price,berk2021fairness,pleiss2017fairness}, \gls{eopp}, and \gls{pqp}.
+In contrast, individual fairness operates on the principle that ``similar individuals should be evaluated or treated similarly,'' where similarity is measured by some certain distance between individuals, while the specified distance also matters a lot \citep{joseph2016fairness,dwork2012fairness}.
+Besides, \gls{cff} aims to explain the sources of discrimination and qualitative equity through causal interference tools \citep{nilforoshan2022causal,kusner2017counterfactual}.\looseness=-1